cuthbertLab/music21/music21/documentation/source/installing/installLinux.rst

 Installing Music21 on GNU/Linux
 ============================================

+GNU/Linux, FreeBSD, etc. are supported by music21.
+However, by choosing to use Unix-like systems you should be an advanced user -- the music21list should not be used for general installation/configuration problems that are specific to your operating system.
+Because of the number of different Unix variants, the list maintainers can only help with music21-specific problems post installation or Mac/PC problems.

 Alternative Installation Methods
 ----------------------------------------------

 The following instructions are for general users.
-If you are an advanced user and have installed other Python packages before, or want to use an EGG, SVN, PIP, or setuptools, you should read :ref:`installAdvanced`.
+If you are an advanced user and have installed other Python packages before, or want to use an EGG, SVN, PIP3, or setuptools, you should read :ref:`installAdvanced`.

 Check Your Version of Python
 ----------------------------------------------

-Music21 requires Python 2.7 or Python 3.3+.
+Music21 requires Python 2.7.3+ or Python 3.3+.

 To determine the Python version you have installed, open a shell or terminal and enter the following command-line argument (where "$" is the prompt):

     $ python -V

+or in many 3.X installation cases:

+    $ python3 -V

 it should display something like: